 The relationship between sleep and substance use is complex and bidirectional; substance use can cause sleep issues and individuals with sleep issues may use substances to aid in falling asleep.
-Alcohol and cannabis in particular may cause feelings of relaxation and sleepiness but are associated with poor sleep quality and duration.
-Chronic sleep issues (such as insomnia and insufficient sleep) may also be a risk factor for substance use and substance use disorders because sufferers may self-medicate their sleep problems using alcohol or other drugs that they perceive will help them relax or they may use stimulant drugs to compensate for daytime fatigue caused by lost sleep.
+Alcohol and cannabis in particular may cause feelings of relaxation and sleepiness but are associated with poor sleep quality and duration1.
+Chronic sleep issues (such as insomnia and insufficient sleep) may also be a risk factor for substance use and substance use disorders because sufferers may choose to self-medicate to lessen the effects of their sleep problems using alcohol or other drugs.5

-Overall, students who report engaging in substance misuse behaviors including binge drinking (consuming 4+ drinks for women or 5+ drinks for men in a 2-hour period at least once in the past 2 weeks), past year prescription drug misuse without a doctor's prescription, cannabis use in the past 30 days, past year illegal drug use (including cocaine, heroin, ecstasy/MDMA, mushrooms/psilocybin, LSD, PCP, etc.) and past year tobacco/nicotine use were all more likely to report chronic sleep issues than their counterparts who had not misused (as shown in chart 3).
+Overall, students who report engaging in substance behaviors including binge drinking (consuming 4+ drinks for women or 5+ drinks for men in a 2-hour period at least once in the past 2 weeks), past year prescription drug misuse without a doctor's prescription, cannabis use in the past 30 days, past year illegal drug use (including cocaine, heroin, ecstasy/MDMA, mushrooms/psilocybin, LSD, PCP, etc.) and past year tobacco/nicotine use were all more likely to report chronic sleep issues than their counterparts who had not misused (as shown in chart 3).
 The largest gap in reported sleep issues is among students who reported misusing prescription drugs without a doctor's prescription in the past year (41% of whom reported chronic sleep issues in the past year) vs students who did not reporting misusing prescription drugs in the past year (28% of whom reported chronic sleep issues in the past year).